Respect for Human Rights

-In December 2010, we established the Tokio Marine Global HR Policy as a universal philosophy and concept for human resources management to be shared in respective countries and regions worldwide.
-We are working to share the thinking and values of 1) “human resources being our largest assets,” 2) “respect diversity” and 3) “provision of fair and equal opportunities” and will promote various personnel affairs measures, including employee training and support.
+In December 2010, we established the Tokio Marine Global HR Policy as our universal philosophy and concept for human resources management to be shared among respective countries and regions worldwide.
+We are working to share the thinking and values of 1) “human resources being our largest assets,” 2) “respect for diversity” and 3) “provision of fair and equal opportunities” and will promote various personnel affairs measures, including employee training and support.

 We believe that our people are the most important contributor to our company’s success.
 We aim to attract and retain the best talent in every aspect of our business.

 We value diversity and inclusion as we strive for global excellence, and we work hard to create a business environment where our people can achieve their full potential.

 We have a transparent relationship with our people.
 For those who have both a passion and a challenging spirit, we encourage career development and personal growth.

 Management Stance concerning Respect for Human Rights and Various Initiatives

 Tokio Marine Holdings formulates action policies concerning human rights, compliance and risk management, and accordingly, monitors business operations of Group companies on a regular basis to identify any issues related to respect for human rights and implement measures to counter any risk thereof.